remicres/SimpleExtractionTools/README.md

 ## RegionComparator
 A set of useful functions, maybe already existing somewhere in the OTB.
 Images layout, region intersection, coordinates conversion of regions, etc.

+## VectorDataToLabelImageCustomFilter
+This is the clone of the VectorDataToLabelImageFilter, but this one has one option for burning one given value.